cmu-delphi/www-main/content/epidemic-signals/terms-of-use.md

 ---
-title: Carnegie Mellon University COVIDcast Website Terms of Use
+title: Carnegie Mellon University Delphi Website Terms of Use
 linkTitle: Terms of Use
 aliases:
  - /covidcast/terms-of-use